Rushi-31/Api-for-Prakruti/README.md

 ## Deployment

-The Prakruti API is deployed on Heroku.
+The Prakruti API is deployed on Render.
 You can access the live API at [https://prakruti31.onrender.com/predict](https://prakruti31.onrender.com).

 ## License